 - Students must complete the Free Application for Federal Student Aid (FAFSA).
 Weill Cornell Medicine collects data only on the student and spouse, not on parents, on this form.
 The federal school code for the Medical College is G04762. - Students must complete a CSS Profile application.
 This is a requirement for both students and parents.
 If parents are separated or divorced, both parents must complete a CSS Profile.
 The school code for the CSS Profile application is 2279.
-Note: If a student is age 40 or older at the time of application, the CSS Profile application for the parents is not required. - An Aid Type Request form will also be required.
-This form allows students to self-select the aid type they would like to be considered for.
+Note: If a student is age 40 or older at the time of application, the CSS Profile application for the parents is not required. - A supplemental financial aid application form will also be required.
+This form collects additional data needed for Medical College and/or outside aid programs.